Skip to main content

 Hash-chained events with actor and policy attribution enable deterministic replay.

-"Immutable event records preserve 100% of execution provenance for audit."
+"Append-only event records preserve execution provenance for audit."

 What this does not prevent